GrumpyRobot21/Rock-Paper-Scissors-Lizard-Spock---Portfolio-Project-2---JavaScript-Essentials/README.md

 - ### **Forking the Repository**
   Forking enables a third party to create a copy of the repository in order to view and/or make changes without affecting the original.

-1. Log in to [GitHub](https://github.com/), access the specific GitHub Repository - [WebLife Digital Legacy Management](https://github.com/GrumpyRobot21/WebLife---Portfolio-Project-1---HTML-CSS-Essentials)
+1. Log in to [GitHub](https://github.com/), access the specific GitHub Repository - [Rock Paper Scissors Lizard Spock](https://github.com/GrumpyRobot21/Rock-Paper-Scissors-Lizard-Spock---Portfolio-Project-2---JavaScript-Essentials)
 2. Towards the top right of the repository page, underneath the user icon you will find and click the "Fork" Button.
 3. You will now have successfully created a copy of the original repository within your GitHub account.

 - ### **Cloning the Repository**
   Follow these instructions to create a clone of the repository within your local development environment to make it easier to fix merge conflicts, add or remove files, and push larger commits.

-1. Log in to [GitHub](https://github.com/), access the specific GitHub Repository - [WebLife Digital Legacy Management](https://github.com/GrumpyRobot21/WebLife---Portfolio-Project-1---HTML-CSS-Essentials)
+1. Log in to [GitHub](https://github.com/), access the specific GitHub Repository - [Rock Paper Scissors Lizard Spock](https://github.com/GrumpyRobot21/Rock-Paper-Scissors-Lizard-Spock---Portfolio-Project-2---JavaScript-Essentials)
 2. Above the file list on the repository page locate and click the 'Code' button (beside the 'Add file' button)
 3. Copy the provided link depending on your desired option for either 'HTTPS', 'SSH key' or 'GitHub CLI.
 4. Open Git Bash and change the current working directory to the location where you want the cloned directory to be made.